olafkfreund/azure-tui/project-plan.md

 - **Multi-tab and window support in TUI**: Create new tabs/windows for resource management, connections (AKS, VM), monitoring, health checks, etc., similar to tmux/zellij.
 Tabs can be opened/closed dynamically, supporting nested/multiple interfaces.
 - **Status line**: Persistent status bar at the bottom showing environment and connection status.
 - **Popup for shortcuts**: Keyboard shortcut popup for TUI navigation and actions.
+- **Resource/connection/monitoring tabs**: Actions for AKS, VM, monitoring, and health checks now open new tabs in the TUI, allowing parallel management and nested interfaces.

 ---